 Boston – birthplace of the American Revolution and where it’s basically All Your Fault if you’re British.
 Or, technically I suppose, English.
 It’s generally our fault.
 The Scots and Welsh can usually be absolved from any disastrous ‘British’ decisions regarding foreign relations and nationhood.
 See Brexit.

-This is the place, remember, where they unceremoniously dumped British-shipped tea in the habour to protest against unfair taxation (rude – and, incidentally, not the proper way to make tea).
+Boston, you’ll recall, is the place where they unceremoniously dumped British-shipped tea in the harbour to protest against unfair taxation (rude – and, incidentally, not the proper way to make tea).
 Later, the local patriots ran the British out of town in 1776, and no one’s about to let you forget it.

 “Morning folks, where are you guys from?” asks the driver as we board the city trolley tour.
 “England?
 Well, welcome to Boston.
 You can’t have it back you know, it’s ours now”.
 Although he did offer to swap any four of their politicians for one of ours – not a bad deal I suppose, though I can’t imagine you’d find even one you’d trust to look after your cat.
 Again, see Brexit.

-For a thin-skinned Brit, the entire tour is one long embarrassment.
+For a thin-skinned Brit, the entire tour of Boston is one long embarrassment.